 Your current Instagram photos are annoying and somehow always look the same?
 Then I recommend staying here and reading through my 5 smartphone photography tips.

-1. With an editing program, you can clearly highlight each photo.
-I personally work with the free apps from Adobe (including Lightroom, Photoshop Fix), Tezza and VSCO.
+1. With an editing program, you can highlight each photo.
+I work with the free apps from Adobe (including Lightroom, Photoshop Fix), Tezza, and VSCO.

 2. Combining the points listed brings up a new level.

 According to studies, images with gaudy color differences are more likely to catch the eye, than monotonous ones.
 As always, it depends of course on the object and how you implement this.
 With an outfit, for example, you choose one or two special items of clothing that stand out and are best placed on a simple background.
 In the case of pictures with food, what is on the plate should contrast with the plate and the decoration around it.

 - Avoid using too many colors in a photo (unless you have a colorful theme).

 - Less is more.
 Keep your photos simple, then the desired motif will pop out even more.

 - Increase the saturation of the dominant color so that it looks stronger.

 In everyday life, we usually do not pay particular attention to the shadows that wander with us.
 So this mostly doesn’t give you the idea that you can use it to create great pictures.
 Shadows are an easy way to upgrade your Instagram Game and add another dimension to your photos.

 - A background with little structure is best suited for this.
 This way the shadow comes into its own.